Alma Thomas, Atmospheric Effects I, 1970, acrylic and pencil on paper, 56.3 x 77.0 cm.

 History of Art

 Studying the History of Art gives you the skills to answer important questions about the origins, histories, and contemporary reality of different societies, including your own.
-The History of Art unites ideas with images to create a valuable and fascinating perspective on the past, present, and future.

 FIT's History of Art Department offers courses on the arts of Europe, Asia, the Americas, Africa, and the Pacific Islands.
 You can study art from the prehistoric to the postmodern, as well as the specific histories of architecture, costume and fashion, industrial design, photography, and textiles.